 Friedrich André dies on 5 February.
 His widow takes over the business for an interim period.
 Friedrich leaves behind one daughter and five sons, including Georg Rudolf (1809-1861) and Friedrich August.

 On 24 May 1819 Alexandrina Victoria of Hanover is born.
-She is later to become Queen of the United Kingdom of Great Britain and Ireland with the longest reign in history to date (1837–1901), Empress of India (1876–1901), eponym of the Victorian era as well as, on account of her abundant number of offspring marrying into virtually all the royal families of Europe, the nickname “grandmother of Europe”.
+She is later to become Queen of the United Kingdom of Great Britain and Ireland, Empress of India (1876–1901), eponym of the Victorian era as well as, on account of her abundant number of offspring marrying into virtually all the royal families of Europe, the nickname “grandmother of Europe”.

 Tobacco worker Johann Friedrich Christian André, born in Hanover-Hainholz in 1775, moves to Osnabrück in 1799 and marries Katharine Adelheid Ruwe in the same year.
 In 1817 Friedrich André starts his own tobacco factory thus laying the foundations of the André cigar dynasty.